 Tips for Caring for Your Yard This Winter

 Lawns and trees may not need as much attention during the wintertime.
-But even though there may be less need, it is an ideal time to make plans for its care throughout the year.
-Winter lawn care tips from our experienced professionals can enable you to create a strategy to keep your landscape healthy all year.
+But even though there may be less need, it is an ideal time to make plans for lawn care throughout the year.
+Winter is also a great time to care for your trees and shrubs to promote root growth.
+Winter lawn care tips from Lawn Doctor’s experienced professionals can enable you to create a strategy to keep your landscape healthy all year.
 Contact Lawn Doctor today for a FREE Lawn Evaluation.

-Micro-nutrients – Essential nutrients that are plants in small amounts to grow properly.
+- Micro-nutrients – Essential nutrients that are planted in small amounts to grow properly.

 - Soil enrichment – Enhancing the quality and health of your soil by the addition of organic supplements and microbes